 Honors included graduating first in her class with her MS in Accounting, passing both the CPA and CFP® exams on the first sitting, and winning the Wall Street Journal Student Achievement Award for Outstanding Academic Achievement.
 Her bachelors degree is in Physics & Astronomy, with a minor in Computer Science, from Mount Holyoke College, class of ’86.
 She is a member of the P.E.O.
 Sisterhood.
 You can also find Wendy Marsden on LinkedIn.

-Wendy is assisted from time to time by Jennifer Chabott and sometimes Wendy’s 17 year old son Sammy or her husband Ben.
+Wendy is assisted from time to time by Jennifer Chabott and sometimes Wendy’s 18 year old son Sammy or her husband Ben.
 Somewhat less helpful, we also have River, our wonderful office dog.
 River loves her ball and her belly rubbed.
-If you uncomfortable with dogs, please let us know and we will accommodate for your appointment.
+If you uncomfortable with dogs, please let us know and we will put her in her crate before you come.